Leveraged buyout: LBO valuation model

+The model analyzes the value of a business from the point of view of a "financial buyer" who owns no other businesses in that industry and, therefore, expects all of its investment return to result solely from the future operations of the business.
+The LBO valuation model assumes that the buyer has investigated a business and operating plan and believes the business will achieve the financial results that have been forecast.
+From a timing standpoint, the LBO valuation model assumes that the financial buyer intends to purchase the business at the beginning of year two of a five-year forecast and intends to own the business for the ensuing four years, and then sell the business.
+In order to generalize the analysis across a potentially infinite range of "deal" attributes, the model assumes the financial buyer is buying only the assets of the business and assuming none of its liabilities.
+Therefore, the seller of the business needs to pay off all of the liabilities of the business (and in all likelihood, any tax owed as a result of the gain realized on the sale of the assets) from the purchase price paid by the financial buyer.

 Management buyouts

 A "management buyout" (MBO) is a form of buyout in which the incumbent management team acquires a sizeable portion of the shares of the company.
 Similar to an MBO is an MBI (Management Buy In) in which an external management team acquires the shares.

 Management buyouts are usually an indication of a high degree of conviction by management in the future prospects of the business relative to the existing ownership.
 Often, management is able to secure the company outside of an auction process allowing the management team to acquire the company on favorable terms.
 In many cases the management may still require additional equity from a financial sponsor, which may also be actively involved in securing the financing for the acquisition.
 Financial sponsors often find MBOs to be attractive situations as they have the opportunity to align itself with an insider who may have unique perspectives on the company and potential areas of operational improvement.